a-guillot/Latex-Algorithm-Compiler/README.md

 ## Prerequisites

-In order to test if the compiler works correctly you'll need Spim, that you can get with the following command on Debian-based systems such as Ubuntu:
+In order to test if the compiler works correctly you'll need Spim.
+You can get it with the following command on Debian-based systems such as Ubuntu:
 ```
 sudo apt-get install spim
 ```